OctoPrint/OctoPrint/CONTRIBUTING.md

   * `dev/...` or `feature/...`: New functionality under development that is to be merged into the `devel` branch.

-There is also the `gh-pages` branch, which holds OctoPrint's web page, and a couple of older development branches that are slowly being migrated or deleted.
+There is also the `gh-pages` branch, which holds OctoPrint's web page, and a few older development branches that are slowly being migrated or deleted.

 ## How OctoPrint is versioned